algosup/2023-2024-project-2-x86-retrogaming-team-4/documents/technical/technical-specifications.md

 #### Input check

 At each game loop, the first step is to check if the player did an input, and check what the input is.
 Only 5 input are recognized by the game, all 4 direction arrows and escape.
 The direction arrows are used to move in the maze, only if possible.
 It is possible to move in a direction only if there are no walls.
 Escape is used to quit the game at any time.
-When the game is closed, all progression is lost.
+When the game is closed, all progress is lost.

 #### Collision Check